-Goode of the University of Chicago,

-An earthquake is as simple as the "An earthquake is as simple as the breaking of a timber.
-"I believe that the seat of the disturbance at San Francisco was about seven miles below the surface of the earth.
+Goode of the University of Chicago, says: "An earthquake is as simple as the "I believe that the seat of the dis-turbance at San Francisco was about turbance at San Francisco was about seven miles below the surface of the earth.
 It was quite probably a slipping of the crust of the earth.
-Generally one block of the crust slips up while one block of the crust slips up white the other slips doyn.
-The focus of the disturbance may be noted by the direction of the cracks in the wrecked buildings.
-The Sierra Madre moun-tains are young and growing slowly, and no doubt their growing was the cause of the earthquake."
+Generally one block of the crust slips up while the other slips doyn.
+The focus of the disturbance may be noted by the di-rection of the cracks in the wrecked buildings.
+The Sierra Madre moun-tains are young and growing slowly, and no doubt their growing was the cause of the earthquake." cause of the earthquake."
 PROF. BURCKHALLER'S OBSER-VATION.

-Oakland, Cal., April 19.-Prof. Burck-haller of the Lake Chabot observatory, this city, has made the following statement to the Associated Press: "The earthquake shock was the severest which has been experienced here since my connection with the Chabot observatory.
-"It started at 5:14:48, and its duration was 28 seconds.

-was 28 seconds.

-"As soon as possible I went to the observatory and found that the trembler was too much for the smoked glass which was on the seismograph at the time of the trouble.
-"The smoked glass shows where the needle left the glass because of the excessive oscillation.
+Oakland, Cal., April 19.-Prof. Burck-haller of the Lake Chabot observatory, this city, has made the following state-ment to the Associated Press: "The earthquake shock was the se-verest which has been experienced here since my connection with the Chabot observatory 'It started at 5:14:48, and its duration was 28 seconds.
+"As soon as possible I went to the observatory and found that the trembler was too much for the smoked glass which was on the setsmograph at the time of the trouble.
+"The smok-ed glass shows where the needle left the glass because of the excessive oscillation.

 ciliation.

-"It is difficult to state the exact direction, which the trembler moved, but there are indications that it took in all the four points of the compass.

-"The quake stopped the mean time and the siderial clocks of the observatory at 14 minutes and 48 seconds after 5 o'clock this morning."
+"It is difficult to state the exact di-rection, which the trembler moved, but there are indications that it took in all the four points of the compass.
+"The quake stopped the mean time and the siderial clocks of the observa-tory at 14 minutes and 48 seconds after 5 o'clock this morning."
+5 o'clock this morning."